ryanatkn/gro/src/task/README.md

     both relative to the current working directory and Gro's directory.
     So when you run `gro src` or simply `gro`, it'll print all tasks available both in your project and Gro.
+  - The trailing `.task.ts` in the file path provided to `gro` is optional, so for example, `gro foo/bar` is the same as `gro foo/bar.task.ts`.